Shi Yousan: Assassination of Zhang Zongchang

+Early Japanese Collaboration

-In October 1932, Shi left Jinan for Japanese-occupied Tianjin to attend clandestine meetings with Japanese general Kenji Doihara and collaborator Yin Rugeng, who had been providing him with local real estate for his cooperation.
+In October 1932, Shi left Jinan for the Japanese concession in Tianjin to attend clandestine meetings with Japanese general Kenji Doihara and collaborator Yin Rugeng, who had been providing him with local real estate for his cooperation.
 He also again associated with Liu Guitang, who was made an officer of the Manchukuo Imperial Army and had begun recruiting former warlords for Japan.
-Chiang Kai-shek was aware of this treachery and ordered Beijing station commander Chen Gongshu to arrange Shi's assassination, who in-turn tasked agent Wang Wen with going to Tianjin.
+Chiang Kai-shek was aware of this betrayal and ordered Beijing station commander Chen Gongshu to arrange Shi's assassination, who in-turn tasked agent Wang Wen with going to Tianjin.
 Wang bribed Shi's camp assistant Xian Hongxia to have a chef poison a hot pot Shi would eat with his third wife while she was on visit.
 The plan failed because Shi recognized the chef's anxious demeanour while serving and forced him at gunpoint to confess to the plot.
 Xian was arrested when she tried to grab Shi's pistol and handed over to Japanese authorities as an "agent of Nanjing", but Shi ultimately never learnt who ordered the attempt on his life.
-Shi would, however, briefly scale back on his dealings with Japan following the successful assassination of fellow warlord and collaborator Zhang Jingyao on 7 May 1933.
+Shi briefly scaled back his dealings with Japan following the assassination of fellow warlord and collaborator Zhang Jingyao on 7 May 1933.
 That same month, following the Tanggu Truce, Shi was assigned Jibei (Northern Hebei) Security Command of the National Government by the Japanese occupation.
 Throughout 1934, during the late stages of the Pacification of Manchukuo, he and Liu Guitang acted as agitators for the Japanese concession, conducting bandit operations and organising public unrest against ROC security forces within civilian zones in Yutian, Zunhua, and other areas bordering Tianjin from their headquarters in Qinghe (now a subdistrict of Beijing).
 This ended on 3 August 1935, when Liu was critically injured in an assassination attempt in Luanzhou and temporarily put out of commission.
 The perpetrator, Li Zhenhua, claimed to have been acting on behalf of Shi and his inner circle, but Japanese officials heading the investigation instead blamed Tao Shaoming, who briefly held the executive office of supervisor and special delegate to the Manchukuo buffer zone before being ousted after refusing offers to become a collaborator.
 Tao was remanded into custody for two weeks, but let go after his release was negotiated due lack of evidence.